kermitt2/article_dataset_builder/Readme.md

                    harvested PDF
   --annotation     generate bibliographical annotations with coordinates for
                    the harvested PDF
+  --diagnostic     perform a full consistency diagnostic on the harvesting and
+                   transformation process
   --dump           write all the consolidated metadata in json in the file
                    consolidated_metadata.json
 ```